Pranay-Prat/Uber-Clone/README.md

 - **Captain Registration and Login**: Captains can register and log in to their accounts.
 - **Ride Management**: Captains can accept rides and update their status.
 - **Location Updates**: Captains can update their location in real-time.
-- **Earnings Overview**: Captains can view their completed rides and earnings.

 ## Tech Stack